alexyin0978/chihkaiyin.blog/post/build-your-own-pagination.md

 export default Pagination;
 ```

-Iterate over the `pageList` return by the `usePaginationList` hook, render the page number if the type of list item is number, or else we render the item as JSX element, which will be the “break-label” component.
+Iterate over the `pageList` return by the `usePaginationList` hook, render the page number if the type of list item is `number`, or else we render the item as JSX element, which will be the “break-label” component.

 ### `BreakLabel` component and `genArrayOfNumbers` function

-Before we start discussing the logic behind `usePaginationList`, we can implement `<BreakLabel />` and `genArrayOfNumbers` first.
+Before we start building the calculation behind `usePaginationList`, we can implement `<BreakLabel />` and `genArrayOfNumbers` first.

  `<BreakLabel />` will simply be a component which renders `...` on screen.